Virtual Shakespeare & Friends Aloud

 Right click on any of the images below and choose “Save Image As” to save it to your computer.
 Open your Zoom meeting-app, visit your Preferences, then choose Virtual Backgrounds.
 Click the “+” next to Choose Virtual Background to upload your images and set your background.

-Two Gentlemen of Verona by William Shakespeare
+Merry Wives of Windsor by William Shakespeare

 Shakespeare Aloud is provided in collaboration with the Long Beach Public Library